Dudley Knox Library Covid-19 information - Dudley Knox Library

 Q3: What library services are available during the building closure?

 A3: DKL is still able to provide research assistance virtually and we are providing printing on request, Interlibrary Loan (ILL) services, and check-out of library materials for the NPS community.
 See the following Q&A for details.

 Q4: How do I access materials remotely?

-A4: If you log into the VPN you should be automatically validated and able to access DKL resources.
-For more information, see the Information Technology FAQs.
-If you have a library account you can also be validated in.
+A4: If you log into the VPN, you should be automatically validated and able to access DKL resources.
+If you have a library account you can also be validated in using the links on our website and in our Library search tool.
 If you don't know if you have an account or are having trouble with it, please contact email@example.com.

 A5.
-All books have been renewed but if necessary they can be returned in the book drop or via the mail, including DKL materials and those received through Interlibrary Loan.
+Books can be returned in either of the book drop bins in front of the library or via the mail, including DKL materials and those received through Interlibrary Loan.

 Q6.
 Will the Library still be offering workshops?

 A6.
 Yes.
 We are providing Library and Thesis Quick Start classes as well as Zotero workshops via Zoom.
 We can also provide virtual research instruction sessions for groups or individuals.